 2- Vidarikand Plant Root

 Leptadenia reticulata is known as Jivanti (Jeevanti) in Ayurveda.
-It is specially known for its stimulant, galactogogue, and restorative, alterative, aphrodisiac, astringent and diuretic properties.
-Jivanti is sweet in taste and useful in alleviating Vata, Pitta and Kapha.
-It significantly increase milk flow due to lactogenic, anabolic and galactogogue effect.
+It is especially known for its stimulant, galactagogue, and restorative, alterative, aphrodisiac, astringent and diuretic properties.
+Jivanti is sweet in taste and useful in alleviating Vata, Pitta, and Kapha.
+It significantly increases milk flow due to lactogenic, anabolic and galactogogue effect.

 Read More: Jivanti health benefits and medicinal usage